Shannon L. McGee

 Director of Auxiliary Services

 As a part of the Division of Finance and Administration, the Auxiliary Services Division is responsible for providing support services to students, faculty, and staff members of the University.
-The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, and Housing and Residence Life (financial management).
-Administrative offices are located in the 1Card Services Building.
-Telephone 229-333-5706; Fax 229-333-7419.
+The Division includes University Stores, Dining Services, 1Card Services, Parking and Transportation, Vending, Camps and Conferences, and the financial management of Housing and Residence Life and Student Health Services.
+Administrative offices are located in the Auxiliary Services Building.
+Telephone 229-333-5706.

-For information about 1Card Services, the Bookstore, Dining Services, or Parking and Transportation, visit our web page.
+For information about 1Card Services, the Bookstore, Dining Services, Vending Services or Parking and Transportation, visit our web page.

 Following Regents’ policy, the Auxiliary Services Division is totally self-supporting and receives no state allocations of funds.

-Valdosta State University and Dining Services firmly believe that today’s hard-working student should be rewarded with a dining service that makes eating on campus palate-pleasing, healthy and entertaining.
-With 10 different dining locations in 7 different buildings and 3 on-campus convenience stores, there’s always a place to grab a bite to eat no matter where you are on campus.
+Dining Services firmly believes that today’s hard-working student should be rewarded with a dining service that makes eating on campus palate-pleasing, healthy and entertaining.
+With 9 dining locations and 2 on-campus convenience stores, there’s always a place to grab a bite to eat no matter where you are on campus.
 A VSU meal plan gives you the freedom to make your own dining decisions, with several plans to choose from, depending on your specific eating habits and lifestyle.

 Resident Meal Plans